a-gram/udsp/README.md

-uDSP is a small (as in "tiny") library to perform basic operations that are common in Digital Signal Processing, such as signal arithmetic, Fourier Transform, frequency response, filtering, etc. The library is exclusively intended as an educational material and not as a professional tool.
+uDSP is a small (as in "tiny") library to perform basic operations that are common in Digital Signal Processing, such as signal arithmetic, Fourier Transform, frequency response, filtering, etc. The library is exclusively intended as an educational material and not as a production tool.
 In no way it tries to replace industry-standard DSP libraries such as SciPy, NumPy, etc.
 It has been developed as an additional accompanying material to some blog articles about image processing and its main purpose is that of illustrating